kevinyswong/kevinyswong.github.io/index.md

-Another time, on the downtown train from the Upper East Side, a middle-aged man struck up a conversation with K, and when a few stops later the friendly banter about the book in K's hand slowly turned into questions that took on a personal edge, man's intentions dawned on K who then got out a few stops early.
+Another time, on the downtown train from the Upper East Side, a middle-aged man struck up a conversation with K, and when a few stops later the friendly banter about the book in K's hand slowly turned into questions that took on a personal edge, the man's intentions dawned on K who then got out a few stops early.
 Such advances had happened before, but never in his many dreams had K imagined he would be the recipient of them from another man.
 And then K met T. K's roommate, a psychology major, invited him to a house party at a friend's